-More than 110,000 residents choose Roper St. Francis for their emergency care each year.
-Each minute matters when you are having a heart attack or stroke, and quick access to emergency care can be the difference between life and death.
-Through philanthropy, a helipad has been added to the roof of Roper Hospital, improving access in critical care emergencies, decreasing transport time for rural areas and ensuring better disaster preparedness for the Charleston peninsula.
-Watch the helipad video to see how donations are helping save minutes - even lives - for thousands of Lowcountry residents needing critical care.
+More than 110,000 residents choose Roper St. Francis Healthcare for their emergency care each year.
+Each minute matters when you are having a heart attack or stroke.
+Quick access to emergency care can be the difference between life and death.
+Through philanthropy, a helipad was added to the roof of Roper Hospital, improving access in critical care emergencies, decreasing transport time for rural areas and ensuring better disaster preparedness for the Charleston peninsula.
+Watch the helipad video to see how donations helped save minutes – even lives – for Lowcountry residents needing critical care.

 Mending Hearts in the Roper Hospital Cardiac Wellness & Rehabilitation

 In 2012, the Roper St. Francis Foundation was thrilled to announce that the renovation and expansion of the Roper Hospital Cardiac Wellness & Rehabilitation was complete.
-This important project was funded 100% through philanthropy by hundreds of donors across the Lowcountry.
+This important project was funded 100% through the philanthropic efforts of hundreds of donors across the Lowcountry.
 Thanks to $4 million in support, the new facility is a superior space for post-surgery rehabilitation and preventive healing.
-A special donor wall was unveiled at the grand opening, the first of its kind for Roper St. Francis, to recognize the generosity of the facility's Big Heart donors.
+A special donor wall was unveiled at the grand opening, the first of its kind for Roper St. Francis Healthcare, to recognize the generosity of the facility's Big Heart donors.

 Fighting Cancer at Roper St. Francis Cancer Care

 At Roper St. Francis Cancer Care, board certified doctors, nurses and professionals use their clinical expertise, leading technology and compassion to care for cancer patients.
-Philanthropy plays a significant role in the advancement of cancer care, with millions in community support.
-Patients have felt the support of Foundation donors through capital improvements such as the new Roper St. Francis Cancer Center and the ability to be the first and only facility in South Carolina offering Cyberknife treatments.
+Philanthropy plays a significant role in the advancement of cancer care, with millions of dollars in community support.
+Patients experience the generosity of Foundation donors through capital improvements such as the new Roper St. Francis Cancer Center.

-A generous $1 million endowment gift formed the Donna Fielding Cancer Wellness Institute to ensure the 2,000 patients of Roper St. Francis Cancer Care benefit from a comprehensive cancer program.
-Through philanthropy, a new Cancer Wellness Navigator is enhancing our patients’ quality of life through programs ranging from prevention, nutrition and massage to symptom management and palliative care.
+A generous $1 million gift endowed the Donna Fielding Cancer Wellness Institute.
+The institute ensures 2,000 Roper St. Francis Cancer Care patients benefit from a comprehensive cancer program.
+Philanthropy also makes a cancer wellness navigator position possible, enhancing our patients’ quality of life through programs ranging from prevention, nutrition and massage to symptom management and palliative care.